-In practice, it is not quite satisfac-tory to use the simplest type of circuit shown in Fig. 3, since a certain amount of H.F. may pass into the L.F. amplifier and cause in-stability.
-We therefore use an H.F. filter consisting of a resistor of about 50,000 ohms, and a fixed con-denser of .0001 mfd. or .0002mfd., as shown in Fig. 4.
-The A.V.C. bias is taken from the upper end of the two series resistors and fed to the controlled v a |v| = sthrough condenser-resistor filters of the type shown in Fig. 3. using one resistor-condenser combination for each.
+In practice, it is not quite satisfac-tory to use the simplest type of circuit shown in Fig. 3, since a certain amount of H.F. may pass into the L.F. amplifier and cause stability. inand We therefore use an H.F. filter consisting of a resistor of about 50,000 ohms. and a fixed con-denser of .0001 mfd, or .0002mfd., as shown in Fig. 4.
+The A.V.C. bias is taken from the upper end of the two series resistors and fed to the controlled valves through condenserresistor filters of the type shown in Fig. 3, using one rig.
+5, using one resistor-condenser combination for each.
 This is, at any rate, a workable circuit, but it suffers from one rather serious disadvantage.
 This is that a certain amount of A.V.C. bias is fed back to the controlled valves whenever any signal, no matter how weak, is received.
 As a result, weak signals are made still weaker, and therefore the advantages of A.V.C. are partially lost.
-What we require is a means of preventing the feed-back of any negative bias until signals of some predeter-mined strength are tuned in.
-This gives rise to the very widely-used system of "delayed A.V.C.,'' with which the signal must reach a certain level before additional control bias becomes effective.
+What we require is a means of preventing the feed-back of any negative bias until signals of some predetermined strength are tuned in.
+This gives rise to the very widely-used system of "delayed Å, V, C, ...' with which the signal must reach a certain level before additional control bias becomes effective.